Threetwosevensixseven/CSpectPlugins/README.md

 ## Plugins
 ### UARTLogger
-A configurable logger for the ZX Spectrum Next ESP and Pi UARTs emulated by CSpect.
+A configurable logger for the Next ESP and Pi UARTs emulated by CSpect.

 ### i2C_Sample
 The sample plugin included with CSpect.